 Monoclonal Antibody Treatment (Regen-COV)

-COVID-19 can be serious, even life-threatening.
-If you test positive for COVID-19, you’ll want to ask about monoclonal antibodies.
-This treatment is appropriate for people who test positive, have symptoms (must be less than 10 days from onset) and who have risk factors that leave them vulnerable to complications from the virus.
-These risk factors include asthma, high blood pressure, obesity, pregnancy, smoking (current or former) and many more.
+If you test positive for COVID-19, know that there are treatments available.
+Innovative Care offers monoclonal antibody treatment to COVID positive patients who are within 10 days of the symptom onset and who have risk factors that leave them vulnerable to complications from the virus.
 For a complete list of qualifications for monoclonal antibody treatment, see our FAQs below.
 Insurance is accepted for this treatment.

 What are monoclonal antibodies?

 Monoclonal antibodies are produced in a laboratory.
 They serve as substitute antibodies that help our immune systems mimic the defense of natural COVID-19 antibodies.
-Innovative Care uses the monoclonal antibody Regen-COV (casirivimab and imdevimab, administered together, made by Regeneron) to treat COVID positive patients.
-This treatment received FDA EUA approval in November, 2020 for patients who qualify, yet it is not yet widely available.
-Innovative Care is committed to fighting COVID and proud to offer a treatment for those who are fighting the virus.
-More information on Regen-COV can be found here.
+Innovative Care uses two types of monoclonal antibody treatment for COVID positive patients, Regen-COV and Bamlanivimab/etesevimab.
+These treatments have received FDA EUA approval.
+More information on Regen-COV and Bamlanivimab/etesevimab, can be found online.

-Innovative COVID will be treating patients who qualify with monoclonal antibodies 5 days a week.
-Each visit begins with a physician consultation.
-If the patient opts to receive treatment, we will administer Regen-COV during the appointment.
+Innovative COVID treats patients who qualify with monoclonal antibodies 5 days a week.
+Each visit begins with a physician consultation to discuss the treatment options.
+If the patient chooses to receive treatment, we will administer monoclonal antibodies during your visit.
 More information about what to expect can be found in the FAQs below.

 1111 W DIVERSEY PKWY, CHICAGO IL 60614